oblac/jodd-site/doc/madvoc/2+actions.md

     }
 ~~~~~

-is mapped to `/doc/hello.world.html`, if root package is set to:
+is mapped to `/doc/hello.world.html`, if the root package is set to:
 `org.jodd.madvoc`.

 You can specify more then one root package.
 Be careful not to overlap mapping